 Speak to a friend and practice what you will say, write in a journal, or make a voice or video recording.
 Anything you can do to help you achieve clarity and focus will help you feel assertive and confident.

 Whichever reason you identify, remember it.
 The process of detaching from someone can be challenging, and you may be tempted to change your mind and reconnect with the person.

-However, there may have been a very important reason you needed to detach, such as your mental health and well-being, so keep the reason(s) in mind as you move through the coming weeks and months.
+However, there may have been a very important reason you needed to detach, such as your mental, emotional, or even your physical well-being, so keep the reason(s) in mind as you move through the coming weeks and months.